You want smart political talk without the meltdowns?

 Yeah.

-Okay, so let's talk about one in the new bill was for to defund Clanned Parenthood.
+Okay, so let's talk about one in the new bill was for defund Planned Parenthood.

 I listen to you almost every single day.

-Okay, but here but what was you know because you call you you're attacking Congressman Meadows.
+But what was because you're attacking Congressman Meadows?

 Here's my take on it.

-Rather than engage in your ad hominem attacks and using horrible names to call people, I'll just put to push that to the side.
+Rather than engage in your ad hominem attacks and using horrible names to call people, I'll just push that to the side.

-And then if you look at the specific things that they're talking about here, you know, they're gonna redesign the Obamacare tax credits instead of creating a new tax credit, you know, reduce the value of the benchmark plan from a uh 70% actual actuarial value to a 60% one, allow credits for people with income below a hundred percent of the of the type of coverage that they want to have.
+And then if you look at the specific things that they're talking about here, you know, they're going to redesign the Obamacare tax credits instead of creating a new tax credit, you know, reduce the value of the benchmark plan from a 70% actuarial value to a 60% one, allow credits for people with income below 100% of the type of coverage that they want to have.

-It allows, you know, it potentially adding the component which was missing in the in the last bill of enhanced health care savings accounts, increasing significantly the contribution limits, you know, rolling over excess premium tax credits into health savings accounts,
+It allows, you know, potentially adding the component which was missing in the last bill of enhanced health care savings accounts, increasing significantly the contribution limits, you know, rolling over excess premium tax credits in the health savings accounts, allow for health-sharing cooperatives to be built.

-allow for health sharing cooperatives to be built, and at the end of the day, it allows the health savings accounts, you know what, to do what Dr. Umber is doing and then go out and negotiate better rates for people.
+And at the end of the day, it allows the health savings accounts, you know, want to do what Dr. Umber is doing and then go out and negotiate better rates for people.

 So, you know, you maybe want it done now and fast, and I want it done right.